cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 **Note:** The :ref:`Logging HTTP RESTful API
 <http-restful-api-logging-changing-program-log-levels>` for changing program log levels
 can only be used with programs that are running under Distributed CDAP.
-For changing the log levels of programs run under CDAP Local Sandbox, you either modify the ``logback.xml`` file, or you :ref:`provide a "logback.xml" <application-logback>` with your application before it is deployed.
+For changing the log levels of programs run under CDAP Sandbox, you either modify the ``logback.xml`` file, or you :ref:`provide a "logback.xml" <application-logback>` with your application before it is deployed.